 A country home designed not only to preserve energy, but also the history of a prominent local site, widely visible from the surrounding Chilterns Area of Outstanding Natural Beauty.

-Originally a farm-workers’ dwelling, Incline Cottage is one of the oldest buildings in a hamlet outside Henley on Thames and has been home to our Clients, a family with three young children, since 2016.
+Originally a farm-workers’ dwelling, Cherry Tree House is one of the oldest buildings in Harpsden, a village outside Henley on Thames and has been home to our Clients, a family with three young children, since 2016.
 Our brief was to create a large, low-energy home with a modest budget, options ranging from extension to demolition of all existing buildings.

 Historical analysis revealed there were three parts to the original dwelling – cottage, stables and coach house.
 The cottage remains largely unaltered but the stables and coach house were extensively altered during the 1960s and 1990s, compromising their layout, appearance and structure and making them unsuitable for further adaptation.